ZonglinY/Connect-to-Graphite-with-Jupyter-Notebook/README.md

     ssh <your_netid>@graphite-login.coecis.cornell.edu -L 127.0.0.1:1234:NODE_NAME:8888
    (For Claire's student, an example here for ``NODE_NAME`` is nikola-compute05)

-    ssh your_netid@graphite-login.coecis.cornell.edu -L 127.0.0.1:1234:NODE_NAME:8888
-   (For Prof. Cardie's student, an example here for NODE_NAME is nikola-compute05)

    (If 8888 is used, change it with any number between 8000 and 10000, but note that you should also change the port number in step 7 with the number you use in this step)